Yellow-throated Laughingthrush

 About the Yellow-throated Laughingthrush

 The Yellow-throated Laughingthrush belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live average 6-9 years with a maximum recorded of 12 years.
+These birds typically live average 5-7 years with max recorded 9 years.

 How to Identify a Yellow-throated Laughingthrush